Should U.S. swap ‘Merchant of Death’ for Griner? - NewsBreak

 “What we have to understand is that Victor Bout was active reserve.
 That means he was operating, with the permission at least, of Russian intelligence,” former CIA officer Bob Baer said on “Banfield.”

-Baer, a frequent law enforcement analyst and the author of the “ The Fourth Man: The Hunt for a KGB Spy at the Top of the CIA and the Rise of Putin’s Russia , said that if we don’t trade (Bout) for Griner now, she will spend many years in jail.Heavy rain causes flooding in central Oklahoma
+Baer, a frequent law enforcement analyst and the author of the “ The Fourth Man: The Hunt for a KGB Spy at the Top of the CIA and the Rise of Putin’s Russia , said that if we don’t trade (Bout) for Griner now, she will spend many years in jail.US now considers Brittney Griner wrongfully detained by Russia

 Ballman added that this situation in particular is clearly a heightened situation.